-Despite heavy reliance on government grants, limited generation of own revenue and huge expenditure on salaries, the municipal udget shows a surplus of R4 mill in total which include the expenditure of R14,3 million which is non-cash items therefore when non-cash items are taken out the municipality have surplus.
+Despite heavy reliance on government grants, limited generation of own revenue and huge expenditure on salaries, the municipality managed to have a surplus of R8,786,470 when excluding the non-cash items from the operational expenditure.
 This is an indication that the municipality can accommodate additional expenditure for some of the capital projects that the IDP has prioritized.

-BUDGET PROVISION FOR FREE BASIC SERVICES
+BUDGET PROVISION FOR FREE BASICSERVICES